NBCUniversal Programming Goes Dark on Fubo

 - USA Network

-Fubo has said it will provide a $15 credit to its subscribers on their next billing cycle in the event NBCU’s content remains off their service for an “extended period of time.”
+Fubo, which has a total of 1.63 million subscribers in North America, has said it will provide a $15 credit on their next billing cycle in the event NBCU’s content remains off the service for an “extended period of time.”
+It also said that any cloud DVR recordings of NBCU programming will remain on subscribers’ accounts until they expire or are deleted.

+In addition to operating as a standalone platform, the service recently merged with Hulu + Live TV to create a combined entity with nearly 6 million North American subscribers.
+Disney owns a 70% interest in the combined company, while Fubo shareholders retain the remaining 30%.